meken/cloud-hackathons/hacks/bq-dwh-dbt/README.md

 ### Description

 We've already created a *Cloud Composer* environment for you.
-You need to configure and run [this pre-configured DAG](https://raw.githubusercontent.com/meken/gcp-dataform-bqdwh/v2.0.0/dags/etlflow.py) (which is basically a collection of tasks organized with dependencies and relationships) on that environment.
-The DAG (Directed Acyclic Graph) is scheduled to run daily at midnight, pulls source data from different source systems (although in our case it's using a dummy operator to illustrate the idea), runs the DBT model to generate all of the required tables, and finally runs inferencing on the fact table (using a dummy operator).
+You need to configure and run [this pre-configured DAG](https://raw.githubusercontent.com/meken/gcp-dbt-bqdwh/refs/heads/main/dags/pipeline.py) (which is basically a collection of tasks organized with dependencies and relationships) on that environment.
+The DAG (Directed Acyclic Graph) is scheduled to run daily at midnight, pulls source data from different source systems (although in our case it's using a dummy operator to illustrate the idea), runs the DBT models to generate all of the required tables, and finally runs inferencing on the fact table (using a dummy operator).

+Before we can run our models in *production* through Cloud Composer we'll have to create a few things on DBT side.
+First, we'll need to create a new *Deployment Environment*.
+Call it `gHacks-production`, set *Environment type* to `Deployment`, *Deployment type* to `PROD` and use the same *Connection* as the one we created for *Development Environment*.
+Configure the dataset to be `prod` (do not test it yet).

+Now create a new *Job*, give it a name of your preference and select the (only) production environment that has just been created.
+Note the *Account ID* and the *Job ID* as you'll need those later.

+Create a new *Service Token*, and make sure that it has sufficient permissions to run jobs.

+Now, you can move to Cloud Composer to create th.e DBT connection.
+Create a new DBT Cloud Connection, call it `dbt_cloud_default`, set the *Tenant* to be `emea.dbt.com` and configure the *Account ID* and the *API key* (the service token you've created in the previous step).

+Update the *environment variables* of the Cloud Composer environment to refer to the correct *Job ID*.

 Find the DAGs bucket for the Cloud Composer environment and copy the provided DAG into the correct location.
-Update the *environment variables* of the Cloud Composer environment to refer to the correct Dataform repository and use the tag `v1.0.4` as the Git reference.

 > [!NOTE]
 > It might take a few minutes for the DAG to be discovered by Airflow, be patient :) Once the DAG is discovered it will be started automatically, make sure to configure the environment variables before you upload the DAG.